USS Charleston (LCS 18) Returns From 26-Month Deployment

-230614-N-N0820-1002 SAN DIEGO (June 14, 2023) Independence-variant littoral combat ship USS Charleston (LCS 18) moors pier side at its homeport of Naval Base San Diego, June 14.
-Charleston returned to Naval Base San Diego following a 26-month deployment to the U.S. 3rd and 7th Fleets in support of a free and open Indo-Pacific.
-(U.S. Navy courtesy photo)
+SAN DIEGO (June 14, 2023) – Independence-variant littoral combat ship USS Charleston (LCS 18) returned to her homeport of Naval Base San Diego, June 14, 2023, following a 26-month rotational deployment.

+On April 7, 2021, Charleston departed San Diego for her maiden deployment with an embarked detachment from Helicopter Sea Combat Squadron (HSC) 21.
+While deployed, the ship completed mission tasking for both U.S. 3rd and U.S. 7th Fleet Areas of Operation like patrolling the East and South China Seas, training for contested maritime resupply tasking, and operating with an Amphibious Ready Group.
+Charleston was also the first LCS to conduct mine countermeasure training outside U.S. waters and was the first commissioned U.S. naval ship to enter the port of Manilla, Philippines since 2019.

+“Returning from the longest littoral combat ship deployment to date is an extremely proud moment for our crew,” said Cmdr.
+Matthew Knuth, commanding officer of Charleston Gold crew.
+“Our work over-the-horizon would not have been possible without the dedication of each and every Sailor of both Charleston crews and all the entities that supported us out there.”

 |Date Taken: